kylinrosling/web-dev-hw/README.md

 This repesitory is for wed design homework.

-I am sudying Business Managment, and I am set to graduate in the spring of 2021.
+I am studying Business Managment, and I am set to graduate in the spring of 2021.
 I have three siblings and a dog (his name is Seamus).